Uthmaniyya: Shi'at Uthman

-The adjective Uthmani was applied to different groups at different times, although feature common to all Uthmaniyya was their insistence that Uthman had been a legitimate ruler until his last hour and had been killed unjustly by rebels.
-The political Uthmaniyya, or shi'at Uthman (party of Uthman) as they were called, asserted that Uthman's successor Ali was an illegitimate caliph, as he was involved in the murder of Uthman and had not been elected by a shura (consultation), hence a new caliph had to be elected.
+The adjective Uthmani was applied to different groups at different times, although a feature common to all Uthmaniyya was their insistence that Uthman had been a legitimate ruler until his last hour and had been killed unjustly by rebels.
+The political Uthmaniyya, or shi'at Uthman (party of Uthman) as they were called, asserted that Uthman's successor Ali was an illegitimate caliph; as his failure to punish those involved in the murder of Uthman signalled his complicity in the regicide, and that he had not been elected by a shura (consultation), hence a new caliph had to be elected.

-When Ali was elected caliph, the majority of the Quraysh (group of Meccan clans to which the Islamic prophet Muhammad belonged) denounced Ali's election.
+When Ali was elected as the fourth caliph, the majority of the Quraysh (group of Meccan clans to which the Islamic prophet Muhammad belonged) denounced Ali's ascension.
 Although the majority of the Ansar (Medinan supporters of Muhammad) supported Ali, several prominent among them, including Nu'man ibn Bashir, Hassan ibn Thabit, Ka'b ibn Malik, (Note: Some sources state that he was a neutralist.)
-Zayd ibn Thabit, and Maslama ibn Mukhallad, are named in the sources as Uthmani, and did not pledge him allegiance.
-In 656, Muhammad's widow Aisha and his companions Talha ibn Ubayd Allah and Zubayr ibn al-Awwam led the pro-Uthman forces in the Battle of the Camel in an unsuccessful attempt to depose Ali and punish Uthman's murderers.
-The cause was later taken up by Uthman's Umayyad kinsman Mu'awiya, who after an inconclusive encounter with Ali (657) became caliph when the latter was assassinated in 661 by one of his rebellious ex-supporters (the Kharijites).
+Zayd ibn Thabit, Maslama ibn Mukhallad, Fadala ibn Ubayd, and Muhammad ibn Maslamah are named in the sources as Uthmani, and did not pledge allegiance to him.
+In 656, Muhammad's widow Aisha and his companions Zubayr ibn al-Awwam and Talha ibn Ubayd Allah led the Uthmaniyya in the Battle of the Camel in an unsuccessful attempt to depose Ali and punish Uthman's murderers.

+The cause was later taken up by Uthman's Umayyad kinsman and long-time governor of Syria, Mu'awiya ibn Abi Sufyan, who after fighting Ali to a stalemate at the Battle of Siffin in 657 became caliph when Ali was assassinated in 661 by one of his rebellious ex-supporters (the Kharijites).
 Not all early Uthmaniyya were supporters of Mu'awiya however.
 Many held to the idea that the caliph should be from among the non-Hashimite early companions of Muhammad, whereas Mu'awiya had been a late convert.
 Nevertheless these accepted his rule for the sake of Muslim unity.
 With the death of Mu'awiya in 680 and the onset of the Second Fitna, the alliance broke further when Abd Allah ibn al-Zubayr denounced Mu'awiya's son and successor Yazid, and called for a shura.
 He ultimately claimed the caliphate for himself when Yazid died in 683.
 Henceforth, the Uthmaniyya were divided into pro-Umayyad and pro-Zubayrid parties.
-Other notable political Uthmaniyya included people such as Abd Allah ibn Amir, Habib ibn Maslama al-Fihri and Mu'awiya ibn Hudayj.
+Other notable political Uthmaniyya included people such as Abd Allah ibn Amir, Kharija ibn Hudhafa, Habib ibn Maslama, and Mu'awiya ibn Hudayj.